-- 1. Enable and select the mouse under your chosen profile, click on a mouse button to select it, and then click to select Disable in Action Type. - 2.
+- 1. Enable and select the mouse under your chosen profile, click on a mouse button to select it, and then click to select Disable. - 2.
 The button click will now be disabled. - 3.
-If you want to enable the button again, select it and click on Restore. - 4.
-Click Save to save the settings within your chosen profile. - 5.
-The button click will be disabled under your chosen Profile, and the key will appear in Gray.
+If you want to enable the button again, select it and click on Restore. - The button click will be disabled under your chosen Profile, and the key will appear in Gray.

-Figure B - 21 - Mouse - Disable
+Figure B - 24 - Macro Mouse - Disable